 The ESP-01 is great for applications that require a small number of peripherals.
 However, if this is your first time using the ESP8266, we recommend getting one of the previous boards.
 Those are more beginner-friendly and more versatile.

 This is the cheapest ESP8266 module.
 Check the links below to find the ESP-01 on your favorite store.

-Recommended resource: Home Automation using ESP8266
+Recommended resource: Home Automation using ESP8266 eBook

-Need Resources to Get Started with the ESP8266?
+Need Help Getting Started with ESP8266?

 The ESP8266 made Wi-Fi and IoT projects more accessible to makers, hobbyists, and general public due to it’s great features, easiness to use, and affordable price.
 If you want to build your own IoT project, and need some help to get started, we have several resources for you.

 This is our premium and best-seller course.
 Learn how you can use your ESP8266 to automate your house.
 Even if you are an absolute beginner, you’ll be able to follow along and came up with your own IoT projects.
 You can get access to the course here.

 We have dozens free projects with the ESP8266.
 Here’s a short list of some of our most popular projects: